Bring the past to life.

 Choose either: Michigan’s Fruit Belt or Shared Waters: Native Americans and the French Fur Trade.

-All of programs are available for homeschool, summer camps, scouts, and other groups.
-Please check back for scout badge programs soon!
+All of the programs are available for homeschool, summer camps, scouts, and other groups.

 We are happy to customize a program for your group.
 Please call for more information.